 I hope that I’ve answered your questions completely!
 In summary:

 - Yes, it is generally safe to lay your refrigerator on its side when transporting it.

 - No, it is not ideal.

-- You should let the compressor oil settle down before turning your refrigerator on.
+- But the adverse side effects can be prevented from happening by letting the compressor oil settle down before turning your refrigerator on.

-We hope that we answered your questions completely!
-Please comment down below if you have any more refrigerator related questions that need answering.
+Please comment down below if you have any more refrigerator-related questions that need answering.

 - removeandreplace.com. (n.d.).
 Refrigerator laid on side when moving now will not cool properly.
 Retrieved January 31, 2021, from https://removeandreplace.com/2015/10/30/refrigerator-laid-on-side-when-moving-now-will-not-cool-properly/

 Miguel Mores worked for 5 years as a member of the product management team for a home appliance company in the Philippines.
 He started 101appliance to answer the most common customer questions that he has encountered during his time in the industry.
 He now works in the digital marketing field and manages a small online bookstore on the side.